Sandra Samuel: Esfira Maiman Women Rescuers Medal

 On 30 November 2008, the International Raoul Wallenberg Foundation, at a special session, unanimously voted to grant Sandra Samuel the Esfira Maiman Women Rescuers Medal in recognition of her bravery.
 The foundation stated that "Sandra has taught us two lessons of cardinal importance.
 The first one is that human solidarity is agnostic to race and religion.
 The second lesson, not less important, is that rescuers are still very much relevant nowadays, as they were more than six decades ago."

 Citizenship

 Samuel was awarded permanent resident status and honorary Israeli citizenship on 13 September 2010.

-Righteous among the Nations
+Righteous Among the Nations

-As of 2008, the government of Israel was reported to be considering granting Samuel the title Righteous among the Nations.
+Samuel was honored by the government of Israel with the title of Righteous among the Nations, the highest award given to non-jews.